hamoid/long-hugo-doc/README.md

 # Content Organization

-Hugo uses markdown files with headers commonly called the front matter.
+Hugo uses Markdown files with headers commonly called the *front matter*.
 Hugo respects the organization that you provide for your content to minimize any extra configuration, though this can be overridden by additional configuration in the front matter.

 ## Organization

-In Hugo the content should be arranged in the same way they are intended for the rendered website.
-Without any additional configuration the following will just work.
+In Hugo, the content should be arranged in the same way they are intended for the rendered website.
+Without any additional configuration, the following will just work.
 Hugo supports content nested at any level.
 The top level is special in Hugo and is used as the [section](#content.sections.md).